Jon Matlack: Coaching

 Matlack retired following the 1983 season.
 After four years away from the game, he was hired as pitching coach for the San Diego Padres' Arizona League affiliate.
 He also coached in the Chicago White Sox organization before he was hired as the Detroit Tigers' major league pitching coach in 1996.
 He was later hired as their minor league pitching coordinator.
 He spent the 2012 season as the minor league pitching coordinator for the Houston Astros.

 Personal life

-Matlack is the son of Ralph Russell Matlack Jr. (April 15, 1926, in West Chester, Pennsylvania–February 2, 1969, in West Chester, PA) and Marcella Ruth Trumpbour (May 12, 1923, in Saugerties, New York–December 20, 2016, in Glenmoore, Pennsylvania).
-His parents married on July 5, 1947, in Saugerties, New York, and he had four younger siblings: Deborah, Gail, Timothy and Andrew.
-Following his father's passing in 1969, his mother re-married to Joseph R. Vogel (1920–2007), who had three children from a previous marriage: Kenneth, Richard and Landa.

-His 2nd great-grandfather, William Clay Trumpbour (1843-1903), was postmaster of West Camp, New York from 1867 to 1869, succeeding his own brother (Matlack's 3rd great-uncle) Valentine Trumpbour (1839-1911), who served from 1866 to 1867.
+Matlack is the son of Ralph Matlack Jr. and Marcella Trumpbour.
+His parents married in 1947, in Saugerties, New York, and he had four younger siblings.
+His 2nd great-grandfather, William Trumpbour was postmaster of West Camp, New York from 1867 to 1869.